 University of Michigan Law School

-Christopher McCrudden is professor of human rights and equality law at Queens University Belfast, a William W. Cook Global Law Professor at Michigan Law, and a practicing barrister-at-law with Blackstone Chambers.
+Christopher McCrudden is professor of human rights and equality law at Queens University Belfast, L Bates Lea Global Law Professor at Michigan Law, and a practicing barrister-at-law with Blackstone Chambers.
 Specializing in human rights, he concentrates on issues of equality and discrimination as well as the relationship between international and comparative human rights law.

 He also serves on the European Commission's Expert Network on the Application of the Gender Equality Directives, and the Irish Department of Foreign Affairs’ Human Rights Advisory Panel, and Brexit Stakeholder Group.
 Professor McCrudden holds an LLB from Queen's University Belfast, an LLM from Yale Law School, and both a DPhil and DCL from Oxford University.
 Queen's University Belfast awarded him an honorary LLD in 2006.
 He was elected a Fellow of the British Academy in 2008, and a Member of the Royal Irish Academy in 2018.
-He is chair of the Advisory Committee of the Institute for Advanced Studies (the Wissenschaftskolleg) in Berlin.
-He was awarded the CBE for services to human rights in the 2019 New Year’s Honours List.
+He was awarded the CBE for services to human rights in the 2019 New Year’s Honours List."